lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

-Given a background subtracted image, a PSF for it, and an initial astrometric solution (all commonly provided to this task by :doc:`CharacterizeImage <charimg>`), this task will detect sources, measure their positions, and do a photometric calibration on them.
+Given a background subtracted image, a PSF for it, and an initial astrometric solution (all commonly provided to this task by :doc:`CharacterizeImage <charimg>`), this task will detect sources, measure their positions and fluxes, and do astrometric and photometric calibrations on them comparing to known reference catalogs.

 This task is implemented in the `lsst.pipe.tasks <taskModules.html#pipetasks>`_ module.